maupilia/SRT/sphinx/Figures/Check-fig/Check-fig.rst

            :width: 15cm
 	   :align: center

-           The **Scheduler** monitor shows details on the selected data acquisition devices and on the running schedule, if any.
+           The **Scheduler** monitor shows the details on the selected data acquisition devices and on the running schedule, if any.

         .. _srt_scheduler_end: